nfredmond/DOT-Dashboard/docs/DEVELOPMENT_PLAN.md

 #### Phase 2 Technical Details

-- Leaflet.js with custom plugins for mapping
+- Mapbox GL JS.js with custom plugins for mapping
-- React-Leaflet for component integration
+- React-Mapbox GL JS for component integration
 - OpenAI and Anthropic API integration
 - Recharts for data visualization
 - SWR for data fetching and caching